ElsevierSoftwareX/SOFTX-D-22-00443/README.md

 - scipy
 - sklearn

+## Web application (On progress)
+www.copatrec.org

 # Examples

 The "examples" folder can be found under the GitHub repo.
 Its direct URL is:

 https://github.com/copatrec/copatrec/tree/master/examples

-## JSS.py
+## SoftwareX.py
-An example file with setups to reproduce paper results for the Journal of Statistical Software.
+An example file with setups to reproduce paper results for SoftwareX journal.

 ## Tutorial files
 There are two files in different formats (.py and .ipynb).
 For a detailed tutorial on Copatrec, the Jupyter